-1 tanks that are part of a solar domestic hot water system or a solar space heating system.
+1 tanks that are part of a solar domestic not water system of a solar space heating system.
 If the tank 2 comes with an external heat exchanger it shall also be tax exempt, but a standard hot water tank is 3 not exempt from state sales tax.
 4 (58) Returned property The amount charged for property returned by customers upon 5 rescission of the contract of sale when the entire amount exclusive of handling charges paid for 6 the property is refunded in either cash or credit, and where the property is returned within one 7 hundred twenty (120) days from the date of delivery.
-8 (59) Dietary Supplements From the sale and from the storage, use, or other 9 consumption of dietary supplements as defined in § 44-18-7.1(l)(v), sold on prescriptions.
+8 (59) Dietary Supplements From the sale and from the storage, use, or other 9 consumption of dietary supplements as defined in § 44-18-7.1(1)(v), sold on prescriptions.
 10 (60) Blood From the sale and from the storage, use, or other consumption of human 11 blood.
 12 (61) Agricultural products for human consumption From the sale and from the storage 13 use, or other consumption of livestock and poultry of the kinds of products that ordinarily 14 constitute food for human consumption and of livestock of the kind the products of which 15 ordinarily constitutes fibers for human use.
-16 (62) Diesel emission control technology From the sale and use of diesel retrofit 17 technology that is required by § 31-47.3-4.
+16 (62) Diesel emission control technology From the sale and use of diesel retrofi 17 technology that is required by § 31-47.3-4.
 18 (63) Feed for certain animals used in commercial farming From the sale of feed for 19 animals as described in § 44-18-30(61).
-20 (64) Alcoholic beverages From the sale and storage, use, or other consumption in this 21 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and 22 malt beverages from December 1, 2013, through June 30, 2015; provided, further 23 notwithstanding § 6-13-1 or any other general or public law to the contrary, alcoholic beverages, 24 as defined in § 44-18-7.1, shall not be subject to minimum markup from December 1, 2013 25 through June 30, 2015.
+20 (64) Alcoholic beverages From the sale and storage, use, or other consumption in this 21 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and 22 malt beverages; provided, further, notwithstanding § 6-13-1 or any other general or public law to 23 the contrary, alcoholic beverages, as defined in § 44-18-7.1, shall not be subject to minimum 24 markup.
+25 SECTION 2.
+This act shall take effect upon passage.